 The Long War, Part Three / how it broke out

 Begler Bey Telli Hasszán of Bosnia had a fixed idea, he wanted to take Sziszek / Sisak Castle which is 48 km from Zagreb as the bird flies.
-He has launched his third attack against the Borderland of Hungary at the Croatian-Slavonian lands in June 1593.
+He launched his third attack against the Borderland of Hungary at the Croatian-Slavonian lands in June 1593.
 His main objective, like in 1591, was taking this important Borderland fort at the swampy confluence of the Száva and the Kupa, and the Odra rivers.
 Although he could not take it during the previous year, he did occupy another for, Bihács / Bihac Castle that inspired him.
 Also, he had beaten the army of Bán (Duke) Tamás Erdődy and hastily built a palisade fort at Petrija.

 According to the report written by Eggenberg Rupprecht on 24 June 1593 to Prince Ernő, the Bey’s army consisted of the following troops: